itx-nasir/solecraft-api/docs/API_ENDPOINTS.md

 ## 📋 Notes for Frontend Development

 1. **Cart & Order endpoints** are defined in schemas and now implemented in API routes.
-2. **Category endpoints** are defined in schemas and now implemented in API routes.
-3. **Search functionality** is now exposed via API routes.
+2. **Search functionality** is now exposed via API routes.
-4. **File upload** for product images is configured but routes not implemented.
+3. **File upload** for product images is configured but routes not implemented.
-5. **Review system** is defined in schemas and now implemented in API routes.
+4. **Review system** is defined in schemas and now implemented in API routes.
-6. **Discount system** is defined in schemas and now implemented in API routes.
+5. **Discount system** is defined in schemas and now implemented in API routes.

 ## 🚀 Implementation Status